idem-lab/syncomat/README.md

     Alternatively, if the `subfolder` argument were set to `TRUE`, the five resulting contact matrices for each country are saved in its own subdirectory.
-In other words, the five synthetic contact matrices generated (for the environments: all, home, other, school, and work) for one country–as an example, Australia–is saved in its own subfolder labelled ‘AUS’ within the path specified.
+In other words, the five synthetic contact matrices generated (for the settings: all, home, other, school, and work) for one country–as an example, Australia–is saved in its own subfolder labelled ‘AUS’ within the path specified.